yogevshalmon/ebat/README.md

 ```

 ## Reproducing Experiments
-This section details how to reproduce the experiments reported in our Table 1 of our paper submission.
+This section provides detailed instructions for reproducing the experimental results presented in Table 1 of our CAV'25 paper submission.

 ### Benchmark Structure
 We used 388 benchmarks across 4 benchmark families.
 Benchmark files are located in the `benchmarks` directory and are organized in a hierarchical structure: